BRADFORD & DISTRICT TABLE TENNIS ASSOCIATION

 A Club shall be fined £5 for two players short, and in the event of non-attendance of all 3 players an additional fine of £10 will be imposed unless the opposing team have been notified by noon on the day of the match.

 37. Any player leaving before he or she has finished his or her games, shall forfeit his or her unplayed sets.
-Sets conceded by player/s during a match shall count against them in the averages and the player/s conceding their sets shall not be eligible to play in a set of doubles in the match.
+Sets conceded by player/s during a match shall count against them in the averages (to qualify for inclusion in the League averages each season, a player must have played 66% of possible matches and have gained an average of 50% or above) and the player/s conceding their sets shall not be eligible to play in a set of doubles in the match.

 38. The scorers for each set shall be agreed upon mutually, and scoring shall be undertaken alternately by a member of the visiting and home teams.
 In case of a dispute as to who should score, the visiting Captain must have the choice.

 39. The Home Club is responsible for posting the result on the addressed Score Card provided (which must state the time the match commenced), within 36 hours of the conclusion of the match.
 Each Club will be supplied, free of charge, with an adequate number of Score Cards to cover each team entered in the competition and further supplies may be obtained at cost.
 Results may also be submitted by email to the Match Secretary.

 40. In no circumstances may any Club, team or player enter on a Score Card the name of a player who did not take part in the match.
 In the event of any infringement of this rule, the Management Committee shall have the power to suspend or expel such Club, team or player from the Association.
 Each person playing in the match must personally sign the scorecard in the space provided and in the presence of a member of the opposing team.